Tell me about your childhood.

 Yes there is.
 If you're Catholic, you live in one area, and if you're Protestant, you live in another.
 And I recently read somewhere that a typical person living in Northern Ireland can tell if you're a Catholic or Protestant 27 different ways.
 For example, if your name is Sean Murphy, then you're a Catholic.
 If your name is Victor Montgomery, then you're a Protestant.

 The violence ended in 1994, but the community is still divided.
-Depending on your religion, people go to different schools and bars.
+Depending on their religion, people go to different schools and bars.
 They're frightened to talk about the problems.
 But it's well worth the visit — Northern Ireland is rich with history and culture.
 It's safe...and it's real.

 How are the people of Northern Ireland and the people of Republic of Ireland different?